 Q.12.
 How many appointments does it take?

 Q.13.
-Can a crowned tooth get cavity in future?
+Can a crowned tooth get a cavity in the future?

 Crowns are excellent at protecting teeth from further damage or decay, but they can harbor bacteria if not properly cared for.